VolkmarR/NukeExamplesFinder/readme.md

 The appsettings.json contains the following values:

-* Credentials:GitHubToken - The [GitHub Token](https://github.com/settings/tokens) used by the GitHub client
+* Credentials:GitHubToken - The [GitHub Token](https://github.com/settings/tokens) used by the GitHub client (needs public_repo scope)
 * DataFiles:Path - The directory used to load and save the files (Repos.json, Directory.md)